tayabsoomro/bio-it/README.md

 - December 2nd, 2017
     - Fix the issue where the forward button remained disabled even after going back a step.

+- December 4th, 2017
+    - Add feedback functionality for the students to give reviews about the software.

 References
 ------------------